tdmartin102/ajrdatabase/README.md

   is going on, there are many issues with inefficiencies .
 These could be overcome somewhat by the use of caching and various other techniques.
+* To-many relationships now are snapshoted as they are supposed to be.
+Removing an object from a to-many EO relationship will result in that objects foriegn key being nulled or the object deleted as it should.
+Adding an object in a to-many does what it should even when there is no reverse relationships and all foreign key attributes are hidden.
+* As of 5/8/2012 I am considering this framework to be beta as it is passing all my tests.
+This is not to say it is free of bugs but at this point it needs real world testing to reveal problems.

 Why?